cadin/devblog/_posts/2022-04-11-mini-comic-concept.md

 This will be a standalone comic.
 It doesn't connect to the main story, except that it features the same main character.

 The story I came up with starts with a light bulb burning out in the botanist's outpost.
 Instead of changing the bulb, he climbs down into the seed bank, finds a packet of seeds for Glimmering Vine, and plants them with a spritz of Wonder Grow.
 After the vine grows, the player must pilot a robotic bee to pollinate the flowers.
-Once pollinated, the vine sprouts many tiny glowing lights which reilluminate the station.
+Once pollinated, the vine sprouts many tiny glowing lights which re-illuminate the station.

 It's not quite as concise as I wanted, but I'm not sure how much shorter I could make it while still showing off the capabilities of Panels and telling a coherent story.